curegit/stylegan-fastapi/README.md

 standard TOML
 complete raw schema definition in Python `api/conf.py`

-All properties are optional except model files
-You must specify at least one model.
+All properties are optional except `file` field in `ModelConfig` to specify model files, and you must specify at least one model.

 #### General Settings (Root table)